 Cyberattacks have become increasingly common as the years go by.
 In 2017, the number of cyberattacks around the world doubled.
 That number is expected to go up as more and more businesses go online.
 Hackers can harm your business in more ways than one.
 They can gain access to client lists, customer credit card information, product designs, and manufacturing processes.
 More importantly, a hacking incident can endanger your company’s finances and reputation, especially in industries that are expected to be extremely protective of customer information such as banks and telecommunication companies.
-Nonetheless, cybersecurity is crucial even in other industries and small businesses.
+Nonetheless, cybersecurity is crucial even in your personal accounts, small businesses, and other online entertainment industries such as sports betting.
 After all, a hacker can use information from one company as a stepping stone to victimize their clients, suppliers, or business partners.

 To protect a business from cyberattacks, it is vital to train employees and deploy the necessary software.
 Based on research, 43% of data loss is attributed to employees who carelessly or maliciously give your company’s data to cybercriminals.
 When choosing antivirus software, make sure that it is tried and tested by independent parties.
 Check if it provides protection against viruses, spyware, ransomware, and phishing scams.
 Also, back up your files regularly so that you can continue to run your business even if your original data storage is compromised.